pdnpa/cnn-land-cover/notebooks/overlepping_polygons_issue.md

 * content\evaluation_polygons\landscape_character_2022_detailed_CFGH-override

-When merging the OS NGD and NFI data with mainclass predictions this was done using vector data overlayed on raster data.
-As such, surrounding the CFGH overide layer, there are many pixels that have a null value.
+Merging the OS NGD and NFI data with mainclass predictions was done using vector data overlayed on raster data.
+As such, surrounding the CFGH overide layer, there are many (sub) pixels that have a null value.
+This created a 'saw teeth' effect along the CFGH overide polygons.
 To fix this in GIS the following method is employed susccesfully.

-**QGIS 3.10 & ARC GIS pro 3.1.3 used in this process**
+*QGIS 3.10 & ARC GIS pro 3.1.3 used in this process*

 1) Topology Checker **Version 0.1**
 2) V.clean **[v.clean](https://grass.osgeo.org/grass82/manuals/v.clean.html)**